 Raccoon in the Attic

-Raccoons love attics because they are a dry, warm, and secure place where the raccoons can have their young.
+Raccoons are attracted to attics because it provides a dry, warm, and safe place for them to have their young.
 Raccoons spend the day in their dens and then wander around your yard looking for food scraps and other items that will help them survive.
 These little creatures will also bring whatever they find to their den, including wood, dirt, and outdoor garbage.

 The Raccoon Removal Process